Software manual

 • atmos::Atmos_t the atmosphere struct instance to be used.

-• latent::Bool include condensation flux
+• latent_heat::Bool include condensation flux

-• convect::Bool include MLT convection flux
+• convective::Bool include MLT convection flux

-• sens_heat::Bool include TKE sensible heat transport
+• sens_heat::Bool include TKE sensible heat flux

-• conduct::Bool include conductive heat transport
+• conductive::Bool include conductive heat flux

 • convect_sf::Float64 scale factor applied to convection fluxes